dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  If I miss one day of practice, I notice it.
-If I miss two days, the critics notice it.
-If I miss three days, the audience notices it.
+  It is the ultimate luxury to combine passion and contribution.
+It's also a very clear path to happiness.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1536 days)
+## 🌟 Experiences (1537 days)

 ### 🧮 Programming languages